microsoft/vscode-dev-containers/CONTRIBUTING.md

     exit 1
     ```

-- Always make sure to use double quotes and braces when referencing named variables:
+- If writing a bash shellscript, we recommend using double quotes and braces when referencing named variables:
     ```sh
     variable="My example var"
     echo "${variable}"
     ```

-- For code clarity, assign return values from functions to a new variable and use the keyword `local` for vars inside of functions.
-This will ensure the global space is not crowded with unnecessary variables.
+- One method to to ensure the global space in a script is not too crowded with unnecessary variables is to assign return values from functions to a new variable, and use the keyword `local` for vars inside of functions.
 For example:
     ```sh
     test_function() {
         local test = "hello world!"